Meet The Staff

 Disability and discrimination act.

-Clearly there is not enough space here to detail all our policies but they are available to you if requested.
+All our policies are available to you on request.
 Statutory policies are on the website.

 For more information on the fund visit: